The Job Shop’s Guide to Cyber Security Standards

 When it comes to cyber security and defense contracts, a lot of acronyms get thrown around.
 We’ll break them down here.

 All government spending is subject to the Federal Acquisition Regulations (FAR), which are about 2,000 pages of rules dictating how government contracts must be structured.
-This helps prevent waste and corruption, but it also makes doing business with government complicated.
+This helps prevent waste and corruption, but it also makes doing business with the government complicated.
 When a contract is for the Department of Defense (DoD), another 1,600 pages of rules apply — these are called the Defense Federal Acquisition Regulations Supplement (DFARS).
-These supplemental rules are far reaching, mandating everything from how classified information needs to be handled, to detailed military specifications for materials and products, to what kind of paperwork needs to be retained and for how long.
+These supplemental rules are far-reaching, mandating everything from how classified information needs to be handled, to detailed military specifications for materials and products, to what kind of paperwork needs to be retained and for how long.
 Thousands of people build their careers around understanding these regulations and keeping up with their frequent changes.
 It’s wild.

 On top of that, a different government department, the Department of State, through its Directorate of Defense Trade Controls (DDTC) piles on some more rules.
 They have determined that “defense articles” — anything from a rifle to a nuclear warhead — cannot be exported to another country unless expressly allowed by the government in the form of an export license.
 These are the International Traffic in Arms Regulations (ITAR).
 While the ITAR obviously means a job shop can’t ship a weapon overseas without a license, it also means anyone working in the supply chain can’t share technical information about defense articles with foreign nationals, even if they are on US soil.
 In other words, according to the ITAR, showing a print or 3D model of a defense part to someone who is not a US citizen could be an illegal export.
 (In fact, we’ve designed our product around handling ITAR data.)